-NOTE 8 - EMPLOYEE BENEFIT PLAN
+NOTE 10 - EMPLOYEE BENEFIT PLAN

 The School has a 401(k) retirement plan covering substantially all employees who have completed one year of service with the School.
-The plan includes provisions for an employer match of 25% of employee contributions up to 6% of the employee's salary.
-The School contributions to the Plan amounted to \$2,761 during the year ended June 30, 2016.
+Through February 2017, the plan included provisions for an employer match of 25% of employee contributions up to 6% of the employee's salary.
+During March 2017, the plan was amended to include provisions for an employer match of 100% of employee contributions up to 3% of the employee's salary.
+The School contributions to the Plan amounted to \$1,791 during the year ended June 30, 2017.

-NOTE 9 - OPERATING LEASE OBLIGATIONS
+NOTE 11 - OPERATING LEASE

 The School leases land and a building from Escambia County.
 The five-year lease, which began in 1998, is considered an operating lease and was renewed for an additional period to end May 15, 2018.
-The monthly lease payment was \$500 through June 30, 2016.
+The monthly lease payment was \$500 through June 30, 2017.
 The lease payments are included in current facilities acquisition and construction under the Capital Projects Fund.
 The lease is cancelable by either party with ninety days notice.
-The minimum future payments under the lease total \$6,000 for the year ending June 30, 2017 and \$5,500 for the year ending June 30, 2018.
+The minimum future payments under the lease total \$5,500 for the year ending June 30, 2018.

-NOTE 10 - CONTINGENCIES
+NOTE 12 - CONTINGENCIES